Iranians brace for possible devastation as Trump’s deadline looms

 ‘We hope we’ll still be alive’

 Milad Alavi, a journalist based in Karaj, said the past few days have already been difficult.
-The major city, which lies close to Tehran, was the location of a major US-Israeli strike on the B1 bridge on April 2, which killed at least 13 people and wounded more than 90 others.
+The city, which lies close to Tehran, was the location of a major US-Israeli strike on the B1 bridge on April 2, which killed at least 13 people and wounded more than 90 others.

 “People are buying bread, flour, canned food, and water storage containers.
 The candle market has also heated up, and prices have tripled.
 No one knows what fate awaits us.
 We just hope that tomorrow, we’ll still be alive,” he wrote on social media.